amitsk00/gcp-sec-engg/docs/Cloud_iam.md

 ## Basic Concepts

 ### Configuring Workforce Identity Federation

 * Workforce is group of users
 * this is used to avoid GCDS and IdP will auth users and allow Google access
 * works with OIDC or SAML2 like Azure AD, ADFS or Okta

 * Configuring Access Context Manager

 * Security Health Analytics - works through Sec Command Center

 ### Workload Identity

 * Google Cloud provides service accounts to act as identities for workloads

   1. Attached servcie accounts - using this workload can access GCP services
   2. short lived token/creds - OAuth2 or OIDC token for SA
-3. GKE Workload Identity - GKE SA can act as IAM SA adn access GCP servcies
+  3. GKE Workload Identity - GKE SA can act as IAM SA and access GCP servcies

 * Workload identity federation: Use credentials from external identity providers to generate short-lived credentials, which workloads can use to temporarily impersonate service accounts.
 Workloads can then access Google Cloud resources, using the service account as their identity.
 * Service account keys: Use the private portion of a service account's public/private RSA key pair to authenticate as the service account.